Notre Dame Catholic Secondary School (Burlington): Sports, The Arts and School Clubs

 Options may vary depending on staff availability, the continued participation of other schools, and the success of the activity the previous year.

 Academics

 Notre Dame has a wide array of courses in many different areas of interest.
 Students with a 79.5 percent overall average or above are recognized by being placed on the school's Honour Roll.
 Students with the highest average in a course and students who have the highest overall averages of each grade are also recognized.

 Staff

 There are currently 70+ full-time teachers and 100+ total staff employed at Notre Dame.
-The Principal is Anthony Cordeiro and the two vice-principals are Joanne DeSantis and Shari Typer.
-The Principal’s Administrative Assistant is Anna Butrym and the Financial Clerk is Ida Power.
-The school Chaplaincy lead is Chaplain Wayne.
+As of 2024, the Principal is Mark Freeman and the two vice-principals are Mark Ilczyszyn and Natalie Cook.
+The school's Administrative Assistant is Anna Butrym and the Financial Clerk is Gaile Merritt-Murrell.
+The school Chaplaincy lead is Brian Dunn.

 There are 10 Department Heads who serve on Academic Council.
-The Health and Physical Education DH and Athletics Director of Programming and Elementary School Camps is David Montoya.
-The school Social Worker is Claire Peace and the Child and You Counsellor is Nicole Pietroiusti.